Paul Ayer: 2023–2024 season: Canadian national bronze

+They then ended their season with a bronze medal at the 2024 International Challenge Cup.

+2024–2025 season: Four Continents and World Championships debut

 Fabbri/Ayer started the season with a sixth-place finish at the 2024 Lake Placid Ice Dance International.
 They won the rhythm dance segment at the 2024 CS Denis Ten Memorial Challenge, before taking the bronze medal overall after a third-place free dance.
 This was the team's first-ever Challenger series medal.
 Fabbri said afterward that their "goal coming into the competition is always to focus on the competition, ourselves, and being better than what we were yesterday.
 When we're gifted with a medal at the end it’s even better, but it wasn't the main focus."